 Don't worry!
 We'll remind you of all these things once you get into your new CertCentral account.

-Continue to manage all your existing certificates in your current Symantec-based (Symantec, GeoTrust, Thawte, or RapidSSL) account.
-Your Symantec certificates are valid until they expire.
+Until you move, continue to manage your existing certificates in your current Symantec, GeoTrust, Thawte, or RapidSSL account, these certificates are valid until they expire.

-Your active Symantec-based account will be accessible through April 2020.
-In conjunction with this final-access date, we will make sure all critical information—including certificates issued through your Symantec-based account—is accurately migrated to your new account.
+Your active Symantec-based account will be accessible until April 2020.
+In conjunction with this final-access date, we will make sure critical information—including SSL/TLS certificates issued through your Symantec-based account—is accurately migrated to your new account.

 CertCentral provides several tools to help you get familiar with the console and effortlessly manage your certificates.